Code-Institute-Submissions/nba-statistics/README.md

 Once again for consistence the Navbar uses the previously detailed approach.

 ###Bugs
-Here is detailed several of the bugs discovered through testing and developments
+..Here is detailed several of the bugs discovered through testing and developments:

 * Maxing out API requests on retrieving standings
 ..
 Very early on in development the API request used XMLHTTPRequest, however as the code developed and the standing data needed to be ordered by ranking